-There are some useful phonic video lessons for children to watch too (in school we have been working on Phase 2 and Phase 3 and we are just about to start out on Phase 4)
+There are some useful phonic video lessons for children to watch too (in school we start off working on Phase 2 and progress through to Phases 3 and 4)

 Phonics Play is a website that we use regularly to support our daily phonic lessons in class and there are lots of fun and engaging games for you to play online at home.
-(We have been focusing heavily on Phases 2 and 3 and have begun touching on Phase 4.)
+(To begin with we focus heavily on Phases 1 and 2 but as the year progresses, we move on to Phases 3 and 4.)

 The website is currently free to access (just type in the username and password below).

-Phonics Bloom is another website that we use regularly in class (we especially love playing the ‘Yes/No Yeti’ game in Reception and if you give the game a go, I’m sure the children will amaze you with their confident, independent reading of the captions J) Many of the games are free to access on this site (we only use the free ones in class) and again we have been focusing mainly on Phases 2 and 3 and are beginning to start on Phase 4.
+Phonics Bloom is another website that we use regularly in class (we especially love playing the ‘Yes/No Yeti’ game in Reception and if you give the game a go, I’m sure the children will amaze you with their confident, independent reading of the captions J) Many of the games are free to access on this site (we only use the free ones in class) and again we focus on Phases 1 and 2 to begin with before moving on to Phases 3 and 4 as the year progresses.

 Boom Boom Shake the Alphabet